Counseling Degrees & Licenses in Arkansas

 Arkansas State University is the flagship public campus and the second-largest university in Arkansas.
 The university was founded in 1909.

-Online options include a school counseling program with a specialization in crisis and trauma.
-The MSE in school counseling program offers an emphasis on special populations.
-This optimizes a student’s chances of working with students from subgroup populations, including gifted and talented, English language learners, and special education.
+Online options include a school counseling program specializing in crisis and trauma.
+The MSE in school counseling program emphasizes special populations, optimizing a student’s chances of working with students from subgroup populations, including gifted and talented, English language learners, and special education.

 These Arkansas State University school counseling online programs prepare students to practice in public or private schools.
-In addition, the school offers graduate certificates in addiction studies, clinical mental health studies, and play therapy.
+The school offers graduate certificates in addiction studies, clinical mental health studies, and play therapy.

 • Location: Jonesboro, Arkansas